Skip to content

 Section A: Election of State Officers

-The Nominating Committee, which usually shall consist of one member from each of the administrative districts in the State but not less than five members, shall study and review the qualifications of members for the various offices in the Association.
+The Nominating Committee, as identified by the past-president & his/her appointees, shall study and review the qualifications of members for the various offices in the Association.
 This committee shall nominate well qualified active members for State Office.
 Nominations may also be made from the floor of the convention following the report of the Nominating Committee.

 Section B: Membership of the Executive Committee

-The officers of the Young Farmer and Agribusiness Association, the retiring President, and the State Advisor are members of the State Executive Committee.
+The officers of the Farmer and Agribusiness Association, the immediate past president, and the State Advisor are members of the State Executive Committee.

 Section C: Issuing Charters to Chapters